marciofrayze/rackstep/README.md

 Main goals are:
 - be dead simple.
-- keep the source small.
+- keep the source code small.
 - implement only the necessary; no overcomplication.
+- allow easy implementation of microservices and single-page application (SPA).

 If you like ruby frameworks like Sinatra, you may like RackStep.